selfsame/fen2/JOURNAL.md

 ok weird I just put a clone() in `render_cam.render_target = Some(render.clone());` per some examples on macroquad docs, why does that work.

 Part of me wants to look into redoing this project with C and SDL or maybe raylib.
 Apart from fighting the borrow checker there was problems with my builds not linking to libc correctly for some people AFAIK, and it was a known issue with rust executables

+# 3-5-2025

+Back in this codebase.
+Ostensibly toying with making a roguelike for 7drl but probably just going to poke at fen2.

+It seems redraw clear happens every frame, this should be explicit!
+Added a clear_screen function to facilitate this.
+Only issue is that my `system` app switches between other apps which might not know they need to be redrawn.

+In early journal notes I discuss having render textures assigned to apps.
+That would avoid this problem because the textures would persist. (a lot of implementation work though).
+I'd want to call lua functions when those textures were resized anyway.

+I could hard code a `app_focused` function between lua processes.. not what I want.

+I could set up some sort of inter-process message passing.. would payload have to passed through rust?

+when you save a file the main app.fnl doesn't rerun, but during developing for fen2 i feel it should